Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Frozen Sick.md

 When the characters can see into this area, read:

-[Hulil Lutan](https://www.dndbeyond.com/monsters/hulil-lutan) (a neutral evil, female mountain dwarf [cult fanatic](https://www.dndbeyond.com/monsters/cult-fanatic) with a walking speed of 15 feet, [darkvision](https://www.dndbeyond.com/compendium/rules/basic-rules/monsters#Darkvision) out to a range of 60 feet, resistance to poison damage, and advantage on saving throws against poison) and her apprentice, [Raegrin Mau](https://www.dndbeyond.com/monsters/raegrin-mau) (a neutral evil, male wood elf [cultist](https://www.dndbeyond.com/monsters/cultist) with [darkvision](https://www.dndbeyond.com/compendium/rules/basic-rules/monsters#Darkvision) out to a range of 60 feet, advantage on saving throws against being [charmed](https://www.dndbeyond.com/compendium/rules/basic-rules/appendix-a-conditions#Charmed), and immunity to magic that would put him to sleep), are both in a state of deep meditation, praying to [[Tiamat]] for a cure for the dwarf’s affliction.
+[Hulil Lutan](https://www.dndbeyond.com/monsters/hulil-lutan) (a neutral evil, female mountain dwarf [cult fanatic](https://www.dndbeyond.com/monsters/cult-fanatic) with a walking speed of 15 feet, [darkvision](https://www.dndbeyond.com/compendium/rules/basic-rules/monsters#Darkvision) out to a range of 60 feet, resistance to poison damage, and advantage on saving throws against poison) and her apprentice, [Raegrin Mau](https://www.dndbeyond.com/monsters/raegrin-mau) (a neutral evil, male wood [[Elves|elf]] [cultist](https://www.dndbeyond.com/monsters/cultist) with [darkvision](https://www.dndbeyond.com/compendium/rules/basic-rules/monsters#Darkvision) out to a range of 60 feet, advantage on saving throws against being [charmed](https://www.dndbeyond.com/compendium/rules/basic-rules/appendix-a-conditions#Charmed), and immunity to magic that would put him to sleep), are both in a state of deep meditation, praying to [[Tiamat]] for a cure for the dwarf’s affliction.
 Even if combat broke out in area C5, they remain unaware of the characters’ presence until they are disturbed or attacked.
 Hulil and Raegrin are both greedy servants of Tiamat and the Uttolot family.
 Raegrin follows Hulil’s every order with unshaking loyalty.

 Hulil is so desperate for a cure for the ailment that is slowly killing her that she doesn’t attack the characters when she first sees them, as long as she isn’t attacked first.
 Instead, she orders them to stand down and demands to know why they came to the cave.
 A quick-thinking character can claim to have come to help Hulil (at the direction of her sister, after receiving a message from [[Tiamat]], or with another appropriate rationale).
 With a successful Charisma ([Deception](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Deception)) check opposed by Hulil’s Wisdom ([Insight](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Insight)) check, the character convinces the dwarf that all the characters are her allies.
 On a failed check, or if the characters challenge her, Hulil and Raegrin attack.